RULE 12 - LAYOFF, RE-EMPLOYMENT, REINSTATEMENT, AND RESTORATION

-The purpose of Rule 12 is to establish layoff policies and employee rights and privileges upon re-employment.
+The purpose of Rule 12 is to establish layoff procedures and employee rights upon re-employment.
 Re-employment may include call back from layoff or reinstatement/restoration to a list of eligible candidates.
-The affected person may be laid off from a position and continue to work in another position or no longer be working in any position.
-(CSC 3/14/02)
+An affected person is considered laid off even if that person works in another position or is no longer working in any position.
+(CSC 3/14/02) (CSC 12/15/15)

 1. Persons who have no Civil Service standing.